 In that day, my dad tells me, God saved my whole family.

-About ten years later Dad was carefully tuning an old dirt bike for a garage sale—which he no longer needed as the father of four girls.
+About 10 years later Dad was carefully tuning an old dirt bike—which he no longer needed as the father of four girls—for a garage sale.
 He hopped on its seat for a test drive, the wind ruffling his hair as he sped down the wide country roads.